 In the spring of 1187, Saladin began to amass his forces for an invasion of Palestine.
 His goal was to capture Jerusalem.
 Fighters arrived to join his army from all over the Islamic world.
 In June 1187, his army of 12,000 professional soldiers and 30,000 volunteers marched into the Frankish territory.
 They pillaged every Frankish settlement that they encountered, and set fire to the crops.

 In 1174, the imperial throne of the Kingdom of Jerusalem had gone to King Baldwin IV, a tragic figure who suffered from leprosy.
 Due to his debilitating disease, he could not do justice to his kingly responsibilities.
-But he was allowed to stay on the throne of Jerusalem for eleven years, till his death in 1185.
-His sister Sibylla had married Guy de Lusignan, a foolish and overambitious adventurer from France, who became the next king of Jerusalem, only to lose the city in just two years.
+He stayed on the throne of Jerusalem for eleven years, till his death in 1185.
+His sister Sibylla had married Guy de Lusignan, a foolish and overambitious adventurer from France, who became the next king of Jerusalem, only to lose the city in two years.

 When Saladin’s army began its march from Egypt, Lusignan ordered a general call to arms.
 He managed to amass 1200 knights and between 15000 to 20000 soldiers.